freeCodeCamp/guide/src/pages/articles/javascript/javascript-version-of-jquerygetjson/index.md

 ---
-title: javaScript Version of Jquerygetjson
+title: JavaScript Version of Jquerygetjson
 ---
 If you want to work with json files with just vanilla JavaScript.